Green Veggie Pizza Crust

 Here's the thing … you'll never mistake one of these crusts for a regular pizza crust, and that's totally ok.
 They are softer than their traditional counterpart, but still hold themselves together well and even have a bit of a bite.

 You see, when you bake them all the cheese melts and some of it gets crispy and it's AWESOME!
-It's flavor-bomb, crispy cheese amazingness in every bite.
+It's flavorful crispy cheese amazingness in every bite.

 What you need to know about veggie pizza crusts: